 Onshore Solar Park Opportunity

-Large tracks of MGD owned land are currently available for development of a solar park either to supply the MGD project itself, its neighbouring industrial users and/or the regional power grid in the area.
+MGD owned land are currently available for development of a solar park to supply the MGD project and the regional power grid in the area.

 Green Hydrogen Pilot

 A pre-feasibility study for the small-scale pilot project has been completed and project FEED is currently under tender.

 Carbon Capture and Storage Opportunity

 As an alternative, another possibility for the optimum utilisation of the MGD facilities is to transport, compress and store CO2 into the depleted Ana and Doina Reservoirs.

 BSOG will continue to monitor whether the most effective use of MGD infrastructure once the natural gas fields have been depleted, is for Hydrogen production, Carbon Storage or other uses.